Lars Gustafsson: Life and career

 Having been invited to visit the University of Texas at Austin by its Germanic Studies department in 1972 and again in 1974, and because Austin was his wife's hometown he moved there in 1983, where he served at first as adjunct professor in Germanic Studies, later as professor, then Distinguished Professor, in the Plan II Honors program, teaching philosophy and creative writing.
-He returned to Sweden in 2003 while continuing to hold a research professorship in the university; in 2006, he retired.
+He returned to Sweden in 2003 while continuing to hold a research professorship at the university; in 2006, he retired.
 He lived in Stockholm, spending summers in Västmanland.
 He died at the age of 79 on 3 April 2016.

 Gustafsson was married three times: in 1961 to Madeleine Gustafsson (two children); in 1982 to Alexandra Chasnoff (two children); in 2005 to Agneta Blomqvist.
 In 1981 Gustafsson converted to Judaism.

 In May 2009, Lars Gustafsson declared that he would vote for the Pirate Party in the upcoming elections for the European Parliament.
 However, in August 2010 he left the Pirate Party in protest of its cooperation with the WikiLeaks portal, which he accused of delivering death lists for the Taliban.